Challenging Validity at the USPTO

 Inter Partes Review (IPR)

-A new proceeding instituted by the AIA that allows third parties to challenge the patentability of any issued US patent by way of a proceeding before a panel of three patent judges at the PTAB.
+IPr is a proceeding, instituted by the AIA, that allows third parties to challenge the patentability of any issued US patent by way of a proceeding before a panel of three patent judges at the PTAB.
 A petition for IPR must be filed no later than one year after the service of a patent infringement complaint.
 The petition is based only on printed publication prior art and must establish that it is reasonably likely that at least one claim in the issued patent is unpatentable.
 Typically, the petition is accompanied by an expert declaration.
 The patent owner has three months in which to file a patent owner preliminary response, after which the PTAB has another three months in which to decide whether or not to institute a trial for the IPR.
 If a trial is instituted, by law it must be concluded within one year.
 Once there is a final written decision by the board, an appeal to the Federal Circuit can be filed (typical timeframe one year).
 Each party participates in the trial by cross-examining the witnesses of the other side and submitting the deposition transcripts for consideration by the PTAB.
 Current statistics are that about 65% of petitions for IPR result in a trial being instituted, and once instituted 85%+ of the challenged claims are canceled as a result of the final written decision.
 IPR proceedings have been particularly popular, and currently more than 150 petitions are filed each month with the board.

 Post Grant Review (PGR)